 Also, don’t forget to account for overtime pay.
 Overtime policies differ by state, so do your homework and check.

 3. Base and Variable Pay

 Decide if you will offer your employees base or fixed pay level salary along with variable pay.
-A fixed pay is given to an employee by his or her employer in exchange for the word performed.
+Fixed pay is given to an employee by his or her employer in exchange for the work performed.
 Variable pay, on the other hand, comes in the form of bonuses and incentives, depending on how long or how well an employee has worked at a company.

 It’s a common practice for employers to conduct yearly performance reviews, giving workers the opportunity to earn a raise based on a small percentage of what they’re being paid.
 If you don’t offer raises, you’re less likely to retain your employees.

 You must make sure that the salary and raises you’re providing are in line with industry standards and account for possible inflation, so be sure it’s within your budget to reward your team’s dedication.

 Take a look around and see what other companies are paying their workers.
 If your competitors are offering a much higher salary or far more benefits than you are, it’s time to adjust what you’re willing to offer.
 You don’t want to lose out on the best talent.

 Take this time to consider the turnover rates at companies like yours.
 You can use websites like Glassdoor to see if employees were unhappy with their pay, benefits, growth opportunities, etc. If you notice a trend, be sure not to make the same mistakes as these companies.

 Business owners shouldn’t have to be reminded that discrimination can have no part in how employees are paid.
 For example, you absolutely cannot pay employees differently based on gender, sexual orientation, and race.